sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

 The DataLogger IoT is populated with [Espressif's ESP32-WROOM-32E module](https://www.sparkfun.com/products/17830).
 Espressif's ESP32 WROOM ubiquitous IoT microcontroller is a powerful WiFi, BT, and BLE MCU module that targets a wide variety of applications.
 For the DataLogger IoT, the firmware currently utilizes the WiFi feature.

 ![ESP32-Wroom Highlighted On The Datalogger Iot - 9dof](assets/20594-sparkfun_datalogger_iot-esp32.jpg)
+/// caption
+ESP32 WROOM Module on the DataLogger
+///

 ## Power